spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 ```

 Once you can access the cluster via `kubectl get all -A`, you can add access for other aws users; see official EKS docs [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

+# Kubernetes api and worker nodes are on the public internet

+Just something to be aware of.
+My view on this is its not very secure, even though all traffic is encypted using TLS and ports are limited.
+Ideally these should only be accessible on the vpc, and then you need to get access to the vpc via a bastion host or vpn.
+However this example is intended to be a simple example you can spin up, and maybe enhance to fit your needs.

 # To do